modalitysystems/modalitysoftware-docs/CreateTeam/customerHosted/sendGrid.md

 1. Take Note of the **Template ID** for entry into the ARM Deployment Screen

-1. Create another templete called **CreateTeamResponse**, then Copy and Paste the below in the same way as above
+1. Create another template called **CreateTeamResponse**, then Copy and Paste the below in the same way as above

 ```html
 <!DOCTYPE html PUBLIC "-//W3C//DTD XHTML 1.0 Strict//EN" "http://www.w3.org/TR/xhtml1/DTD/xhtml1-strict.dtd">